MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-ingestion-time-policy-command.md

 ---
 # .alter ingestion time policy

 Turns on or turns off a table's [ingestion time policy](ingestiontimepolicy.md).
-This policy adds an optional policy for tables to create a hidden `datetime` column in the table, called `$IngestionTime`.
+This policy adds a hidden `datetime` column in the table, called `$IngestionTime`.
 Whenever new data is ingested, the time of ingestion is recorded in the hidden column.

 ## Permissions